10 Days in Italy Itinerary: Rome, Florence, Cinque Terre & Venice

 Once we had our starting and end point, I began to plan the route we would take from city to city and how long we needed in each place.
 I’ll share what we would do differently in my conclusion.

 We planned to spend just one night in Milan to get over the jet lag before continuing on.
 I think it was a perfect decision.
 Getting into Milan from the airport was super easy.
-We purchased a one way train ticket at the train station just outside of baggage claim at the airport.
+We purchased a one-way train ticket at the train station just outside of baggage claim at the airport.

-Our hotel was near the Duomo so no rental car was needed and we were able to walk everywhere.
+Our hotel was near the Duomo so no rental car was needed, and we were able to walk everywhere.
 I try not to book too much on day one.
 This gives us time to just relax and maybe get a quick cat nap in.

-• Window shopping at Galleria Vittorio Emanuele
+• Walk through Galleria Vittorio Emanuele II

-• Sunset in front of the Piazza del Duomo with gelato or aperitivo
+• Sunset aperitivo in Piazza del Duomo

 Manarola in Cinque Terre

 Booking your train ticket to Cinque Terre can be confusing.
-There are two larger cities that bookend the five villages on each side.
+There are two larger cities that bookend the five villages on each side: Levanto from the Northwest and La Spezia from the Southeast.
 If you are arriving from the west or the north, you’ll search for trains into Levanto.
 If you're arriving from the east or Florence, you’ll search for trains to La Spezia.
-Once you arrive in Levanto or La Spezia, you’ll get off and board the Cinque Terre Express trains which stop at each city.
-We pre-booked all of our train tickets which meant no standing in long kiosk lines.

 • If you don’t want to hike, you can village hop by train